becksclair/lingua_fast/README.md

 - Add a one-retry path with slightly safer sampling if validation fails.
 - Add Prometheus exporter and a `/metrics` route.
 - Add per-model KV cache warming for the system prompt.

+## Features
+- By default, the build uses a lightweight mock backend that returns schema-valid JSON without calling llama.cpp.
+This keeps builds fast and CI-friendly.
+- To enable the real llama.cpp backend, wire up `llama_cpp_sys` and implement the `llama` feature in `src/model/llama.rs` (currently a placeholder).